flatironinstitute/ManifoldEM/README.md

 - Peter Schwander, University of Wisconsin-Milwaukee
 - Evan Seitz, Columbia University

-Individual author contributions are usually provided in the headers of each source file, or in the functions.
+The original individual author contributions are usually provided in the headers of each source file, or in the functions.

-This particular fork is maintained by [Robert Blackwell](https://github.com/blackwer) and [Sonya Hanson](https://github.com/sonyahanson).
-This work has made significant contributions in refactoring, code cleanup, optimization, portability, standardization, and distribution since the fork.
 While reasonable effort has been made to retain copyright notices for individual contributions from the source material, significant refactorings have made some individual contributions hard to track or ultimately meaningless.

 ### Attribution